twobit-hack/cookverter/README.md

 - Assign program to a webpage with an HTML form
 - Design a nice UI for aforementioned HTML form
 - Add conversions for weight
-- Restructure code for readability
+- Round the result to two decimal places